plaxer007/PingPongApp/README.md

 # PingPongApp
+It counts points on ping pong.
+You can set from the list point limit and start count.
 For JS learning purposes.
-Created on course
+Created mostly by myself as a project at WebDev course.